Plant Services

 From application to elimination, Brighton has the expertise to design and modify a piping system to work with or without specialized piping joints.
 Expansion joints are widely used when a ‘tight’ piping system does not permit the flexibility necessary to absorb axial and lateral movement, generally at the expense of robustness and longevity when compared to hard pipe.
 Brighton has a long history of providing sound alternatives to replace ineffective or leaking expansion joints.

+Swivel joints are often used in two or three ‘knuckle’ combinations to absorb large differential movement.
+Incorrect design often leads to ineffective movement of the knuckle arrangement leading to possible damage or leaks.
+Brighton has performed evaluations on hundreds of knuckle combinations and can provide the most effective design for any scenario.
 Clamp Joints are often used in severe operating conditions where spool removal is necessary, however they can be susceptible to leakage if put under incorrect bending loads.
-Brighton can assess existing clamp joints for root cause failure, and modify piping to alleviate unnecessary loading to keep the joints fit and in service.
+Brighton can assess existing clamp joints for root cause failure, and modify piping to alleviate unnecessary loading to keep the joints fit and in service. |

 Process Engineering